 Regardless of age, or one’s religion, there is a great benefit for all children to attend Mass.

 But what do children “get out of it?”

 It should be said that nobody ever fully comprehends the Mass; there is always something to learn from Christ’s infinite sacrifice.
 Our Lord gave us the Mass as a perfect form of prayer that is offered back to God Our Father.

-We believe that through the Mass, Our Lord has the ability to call and speak to each one of us – perhaps He speaks even more frequently to children.
-He may inspire us to act; He may move our heart or our will towards some purpose that ultimately will bring about our happiness.
+We believe that through the Mass, Our Lord has the ability to call and speak to each one of us – perhaps He speaks even more clearly to our children.
+He may inspire them to act; He may move their hearts or will towards some purpose that ultimately will bring about their happiness.